waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Start Turn (B2F Blackthorn Side): 29044
 - Goal: Reach Blackthorn City.

-## Hypotheses
-- Item at (8, 16) was TM44 Rest.
-(Note: Labeled as 'Potential HM07' prior to collection).

 ## Strategy
 1. Walk to (6, 5) via northern corridor: (2,2)->(3,2)->(3,1)->(6,1)->(6,5).
 2. Move Down from (6, 5) onto ICE (6, 6).
 Slide Down to stop on FLOOR at (6, 8).